 - Must be submitted in electronic form via e-mail to firstname.lastname@example.org unless submission of a hard copy is requested and approved.
 Requests for submission of a hard copy should be made by e-mailing email@example.com or by calling (215) 238-6367.

 - Must be submitted with only the title on the first page of the submission.
 Each set of submissions shall be accompanied by a separate one-page document stating the author’s name, law school, expected date of graduation, telephone number(s), e-mail address(es), mailing address(es) and an abstract of no longer than 100 words describing the thesis of the submission.
 This document, which shall be signed by the person submitting the entry, shall also certify the word count of the submission and certify that the work is solely the work of the author.
 The author must also certify that the text of the submission is no longer than 5000 words, and the footnotes are no longer than 2000 words.

 - Other than as noted on the one-page document identifying the author and describing the submission noted above, the submission may not otherwise refer to the identity of the author or the author’s law school.
 This includes direct identification by name, or indirect identification by, for example, reference to the size or location of the law school, and the like.

 - A submission that does not comply with any of the above requirements will be rejected without further review.

 - Must be received by no later than 4 p.m. on Friday, October 3, 2014.

 ANNOUNCEMENT OF AWARDS

-Determination of the First, and if chosen, Second and Third Place Awards, will be made in June 2013, and winners will be announced as soon as possible thereafter.
+Determination of the First, and if chosen, Second and Third Place Awards, will be made in November 2014, and winners will be announced as soon as possible thereafter.
 The winner of the First Place award is expected to be presented with the award at an event selected by the Philadelphia Bar Association.
 The Bar Association will waive the cost of attendance at the Meeting and luncheon; however, the winner is expected to bear any travel and accommodation costs associated with attending this event.